 Cattleack BBQ, Dallas: Posse member & Cattleack regular Jim Rossman sums up his favorite spot, “Todd (David) really has his meats dialed in and everything is tasting great.
 He’s a rarity in top-tier Texas BBQ pitmasters, in that he not only does the prep and cooking, he also cuts every customer’s order himself.”
 Cattleack BBQ, 13628 Gamma Road, Dallas, 972-805-0999.
 Open: Thurs & Fri 10:30am-2pm & the first Sat. of the month 10:30am-2pm.

-Flores Barbecue, Whitney: Flores has moved from their home in Whitney to a new location in south Fort Worth.
+Flores Barbecue, Whitney: EDITOR’S NOTE: We’re sorry to report that Flores Barbecue has closed effective Sept.
+2019, after moving to a new location in Fort Worth.
+Flores has moved from their home in Whitney to a new location in south Fort Worth.
 It might just be the best value for great BBQ in Texas.
-Flores Barbecue, 4801 Edwards Ranch Road in Fort Worth, 254-580-3576.
+CLOSED: Flores Barbecue, 4801 Edwards Ranch Road in Fort Worth, 254-580-3576.
 Open Thurs-Sun 11am-4pm.

 Heim Barbecue, Fort Worth: Owner Travis Heim brought serious craft barbecue to Fort Worth in 2015 and hasn’t looked back.
 The joint’s bacon burnt ends are becoming a Texas barbecue legend.
 Heim Barbecue, 1109 W Magnolia Ave, Fort Worth, 817-882-6970.
 Open Wed-Mon 11am-10pm.